CandasKat/save-princess-game/README.md

 <h1>save-princess-game</h1>
 </div

-This is a console game developed for OOP lab work.
+This is a simple cli adventure game developed for OOP lab work.

 ### :telescope: Objectives and Tips:

-- :skull_and_crossbones: Rescue a princess kidnapped by bad guys.
+- ☠️ Rescue the princess kidnapped by the villains.

-- :muscle: Don't forget to buy the necessary weapons and equipment from the market
+- 🛒 Don’t forget to buy necessary weapons and equipment from the market before facing enemies.

+- ⚔️ Balance your health and magic during fights.

+- 💡 Save your progress frequently.